douglaspetrin/starpy/README.md

 # StarPy - A Python Library for the SWAPI (Star Wars API)
 This project collects data from swapi.co

+** It seems the resource used to collect data (swapi.co) no exist anymore (05/16/2020).
+** If you have another resource to get data from and want to push a merge request, feel free and I am sure it will help others.

 ### Documentation

 Read the full documentation at: